In a first, Kolkata gets boat library | Entertainment

 A ride on the boat would cost Rs 100 for adults and Rs50 for children.

-The library will eventually host activities such asstorytelling, dramatised readings, poetry sessions, booklaunches, music and more, he said.
+The library will host activities such as storytelling,dramatised readings, poetry sessions, book launches, music andmore, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)